 Ever since I came to Paris, there is one particular place which I visit more than often.
 The small island in the heart of Paris, so close to the bustling centre of the city – Ile St.Louis.
 There is something enchanting about this place and its tiny streets and long quays, tall buildings with old inscriptions and wooden doors in all colours and sizes.
 Read More

-Every spring, two plants dominate the table on the Dalmatian coast: artichoke and wild asparagus.
-On the coast the wild asparagus grows on the fields with high grass and bushes, and its skinny spears can be difficult to find if you don’t know where to look for.
+Every spring, two plants dominate the tables on Dalmatian coast: artichokes and wild asparagus.
+On the coast the wild asparagus grows on fields with high grass and bushes, its skinny spears can be difficult to find if you don’t know where to look for.
 Read More

 Early evening and my grandmother is cutting slices of an old bread.
 She beats the eggs in an old enamel plate and soaks the bread into the mixture.
-The generous slices are fried to a delicious orange crust and topped with cheese when still hot.
-The kitchen smells wonderfully and the child at the table is waiting eagerly.
+The generous slices are fried to a delicious orange crust and topped with cheese while still hot.
+The kitchen smells wonderfully and the child at the table is waiting impatiently.
 Read More

-A block of streets in 11th arrondissement is well known for its gastronomical scene: Bistrot Paul Bert, the recent coffee place Amami, Cyril Lignac’s bakery of the same name and his bistro Le Chardenoux.
-All be found in a distance of several hundreds of meters.
+A block of streets in 11th arrondissement is well known for its gastronomical scene: Bistrot Paul Bert, the recent coffee place Amami, Cyril Lignac’s bakery of the same name and his bistro Le Chardenoux, all found at a distance of several hundreds of meters.
 And now, Cyril Lignac decided to strike again in the same area, just across the street from his bakery by opening La Chocolaterie.

 I think I never had so many pastries as at the time I first came to Paris.
 It was normal, though, because you simply cannot resist all the beautifully looking desserts and viennoiseries lurking from almost every window shop you pass by.
 Several years later, I am no longer as easily tempted as I understood that not everything that looks incredibly good indeed tastes incredibly.
 Read More